 During the summer of 1995 my situation changed drastically.
 I was offered early retirement from COMSAT Laboratories where I had worked for 22 years.
 This was an opportunity to realize my long dream, so I eagerly took it, realizing that I may be sacrificing a steady income and limiting my practice of a profession which I did enjoy very much.
 I contemplated selling Thetis and buying a larger, more suitable boat for long trips.
 However, after some market research I realized that any used boat that I could afford was not much better than Thetis so I decided to upgrade Thetis for ocean crossings.

 I started preparations for this trip by outfitting Thetis with several new items to increase her safety and comfort.
-These include radar, a new GPS/Chart Plotter receiver, a radar reflector, new night time binoculars, a wind generator, a redundant VHF antenna, an EPIRB emergency transmitter, an improved passarella (gangplank) etc. In 1994 I had a major overhaul on the motor.
-During the spring of 96 I had the keel, rudder, and all the rigging inspected and any questionable item was replaced.
-In addition, I had an anti osmosis treatment applied to the hull, repaired all the windows, and tested the cabin for leaks.
+These included: a radar, a new GPS/Chart Plotter receiver, a radar reflector, new night time binoculars, a wind generator, a redundant VHF antenna, an EPIRB emergency transmitter, an improved passarella (gangplank), etc. In 1994 I had a major overhaul on the motor.
+During the spring of 1996 I had the keel, rudder, and all the rigging inspected and any questionable item was replaced.
+In addition, I had an anti-osmosis treatment applied to the hull, repaired all the windows, and tested the cabin for leaks.
 During the summer all these changes and additions were tested.
-So everything was ready for the trip in the autumn of 96.
+So everything was ready for the trip in the autumn of 1996.

 There are two points about this trip: although I have been in and out of boats since I was kid, I have never gone before a distance further than one day’s sail, also most of my sailing has been with others.
 It is only in the past two years that I have ventured sailing by myself.
 First near Athens, and last year as far as Schinousa in the Cyclades for two weeks.
 But now that I finally have more time available I want to do some more serious traveling with my boat.
 The problem is that finding suitable people to go with you is not always feasible.
 So I have been training myself to sail alone on the theory that if you are definitely going on a trip somebody may decide to come along with you.
 Just as I expected, after I declared that I will sail in September to Malta and Sardinia, my brother Nikos said he will come with me.
 Then my old Stevens Institute of Technology roommate Lewis Unger indicated that he wanted to come part of the way.
 The last time I traveled with Lewis was in 1965 when we left the US with very little money for Frankfurt where we purchased an incredible used motorcycle with which we went to Greece after touring France, Spain, Italy, and Yugoslavia.